Ashton B. Collins Sr.

-Creator of Reddy Kilowatt
+Creation of Reddy Kilowatt

 Collins was working as the commercial manager for the Alabama Power Company in 1926 when he was asked to create a display for the company at the Alabama Electrical Exposition.
 Like many utilities in the 1920s, the company was seeking to expand its reach into rural areas not yet connected to the electrical grid.
 Collins sought to humanize the service as a marketing and public relations tool.

 In later years, Collins described how he watched jagged bolts of lightning strike the ground during an electrical storm.
 The image inspired him to create a lanky stick figure with lightning bolts for arms and legs, a round head with a light bulb for a nose and wall sockets for ears, and a pair of sparks atop his head for hair (or possibly horns).
 Collins gave the character a pair of safety gloves and a jaunty smile and called his creation “Reddy Kilowatt”.

 Collins asked Dan Clinton, an Alabama Power engineer, to develop the first sketches of the character for the exhibition and related newspaper advertising.
-Alabama Power copyrighted Reddy on March 6, 1926, and the character first appeared in print in an advertisement in The Birmingham News eight days later.
+Alabama Power copyrighted Reddy on March 6, 1926, and the character first appeared in an advertisement in The Birmingham News eight days later.